-Hopefully, by optimizing your landing page forms themselves, you can increase your conversion rates without having to invest heavily in new landing page designs and without having to alter/increase your PPC budget.
+Hopefully, by optimizing your landing page forms, you can increase your conversion rates without investing in new landing page designs or upping your PPC budget.
 This leaves you with more conversions and more revenue, with the same amount of spend.

 That sounds like a boosted ROI to me.

-And is there any more important landing page form statistics than that?
+And are there any more important landing page form statistics than that?
 I don’t think so.

 So, let’s get started.

 Let’s start off with the basics.
 Why do landing page forms matter?

 Well, for starters, this is where you’re actually going to be collecting your users’ information.
 You can have the flashiest, sleekest, and most message-matched landing page ever, but if your conversion experience itself sucks…well…you’re out of luck.

 There’s a significant drop off when it comes to percentages and how many users actually reach the conversion point in your funnel.
 For example, 98% of your traffic leaves without even taking action.
 That leaves only 2% for you to work with – and only 30% of that small number will stick around for more than a few seconds to actually convert if your page isn’t loading.
 In fact, you can lose 7% of your traffic with only a single second delay in load speed.